When you get older, it might take a little longer to remember a name or date, and words may not come to mind as quickly as they once did.

 Setting new goals is a wonderful way to stay busy and encourage mental functions.
 Set small goals as you work toward overcoming each challenge and becoming a master in your craft.
 Whether you’d like to learn a new language, draw, learn an instrument, or even write a book, these daily exercises are beneficial for the brain’s health and will boost your overall happiness and self-esteem.

-Boosting brain function and memory isn’t a chore for seniors — it’s a blast!
-Playing games, staying connected with friends and family, and tackling the daily crossword all help keep your brain sharp and active.
+Boosting brain function and helping to prevent memory loss isn’t a chore for seniors — it’s a blast!
+Playing games, staying connected with friends and family, and tackling the daily crossword can all play a part in keeping your brain sharp and active.

 At Civitas Living, our innovative memory care programs help seniors live a fulfilled, stimulating life with round-the-clock access to care services.
 Check out our living options that empower seniors with dementia and Alzheimer’s to improve cognitive function.
 Have any questions?
 Contact us today!